 How Are They Worn?

-Mouth guards are generally worn on the upper teeth.
+Dental Mouth guards are generally worn on the upper teeth.
 They are designed in such a way that they will also provide protection to lower teeth.
-In certain situations, mouth guards can be made for lower teeth also but typically upper night guards are more comfortable for the patient.
+In certain situations, dental mouth guards can be made for lower teeth also but typically upper night guards are more comfortable for the patient.

 What are the Different Types of Mouth Guards?

 There are three broad types of mouthguards, which differ primarily on the way they are made:

 - Stock mouth guards are available prefabricated and ready to use.
 These are typically the least expensive, and you can buy them over the counter and immediately put them on.
 They are available in most sports stores and groceries.
-Stock mouth guards are mass produced in two or three sizes therefore they are not the most accurately fitting.
-These are typically very bulky and awkward, which make talking and breathing difficult.
+Stock mouth guards are mass-produced in two or three sizes therefore they are not the most accurately fitting.
+These are typically very bulky and awkward, which makes talking and breathing difficult.
 These are the least favored by dentists due to its inaccuracy in its fit, which can lead to further jaw and teeth issues in the future.

 - Boil and bite mouth guards can also be bought at most stores and generally provide a better fit than stock mouth guards.
 These are originally made from thermoplastic materials that tend to melt when boiled.
-In the molten state you bite on them and mold them with fingers and the tongue to obtain highly recommended fit, hence the name “boil and bite” mouth guards.
+In the molten state, you bite on them and mold them with fingers and the tongue to obtain a highly recommended fit, hence the name “boil and bite” mouth guards.
 Additionally, these are made of a thinner material because they have to be molded with hands, which makes them less robust and rigid.
-Although they provide a closer fit than stock mouth guards, it is only recommended for a short-term use because they can shift your teeth with chronic use and can cause issues in the long run.
+Although they provide a closer fit than stock mouth guards, it is only recommended for short-term use because they can shift your teeth with chronic use and can cause issues in the long run.